Carefree Boat Club Treasure Coast

 Fort Pierce, FL | Stuart, FL | Vero Beach, FL

 WHAT IS A BOAT CLUB?

+A boat club is an alternative to boat ownership, that allows you to enjoy all of the benefits of boating, with none of the responsibilities, at a fraction of the cost.
 Carefree Boat Club is a private club.
-This means that our boats are only available to Members.
+This means that our boats are only available to our members.
 We do not rent or charter our boats.
-Our members are the only ones with access to the fleet and they never pay a fee to use the boats.
+Our members have unlimited access to our fleet.

 HOW MUCH DOES IT COST?

-Like most clubs we charge a one-time Initiation Fee and an annual (you may choose to pay monthly) membership fee.
+Like most clubs we charge a one-time initiation and a monthly membership fee.
+Prices vary by membership plan chosen.
+In most cases, maintaining a membership at our club is about 1/3 the cost of owning your own boat.
 We do not require long commitments from our members; you can join for as little as one year.

 ARE THERE ANY LIMITS ON BOATING?